usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/DITAP Facilitator Guide Module 5.md

 Sprint 2 moves into leadership of organization change and developing a culture of continuous improvement and scalable practices.
 You will find a step-by-step model for leading organizational change and assess your own change style.

-### Learning Objectives
+### Learning objectives

 At the end of this module, participants will be able to:

-* Identify their spheres of influence.
+* Identify their spheres of influence
-* Identify typical challenges they may encounter when working with various stakeholders in those spheres.
+* Identify typical challenges they may encounter when working with various stakeholders in those spheres
-* Plan for influence conversations based on challenges and opportunities in their agency or current digital assignment.
+* Plan for influence conversations based on challenges and opportunities in their agency or current digital assignment
-* Assess their strengths and change style.
+* Assess their strengths and change style
-* Develop a personal plan for contributing to and promoting change within their agency and the broader government community.
+* Develop a personal plan for contributing to and promoting change within their agency and the broader government community

-### Connection to Overall DITAP Program
+### Connection to overall DITAP program

 This module supports the DITAP competency area(s) of advancing change as an individual and within an organization, encouraging a culture of innovation and learning by applying methods for continuous improvement and scalable practices.
 It aligns with the broader goals of the DITAP program by reinforcing the shift from traditional, process-heavy procurement toward a more adaptive, outcome-driven approach that supports digital service delivery.

 This session builds on prior learning from Module 4, as learners prepare for digital acquisition procurement in the real world.
 It helps bridge the gap between theory and application by introducing tools such as generative AI, applying an agile-style retrospective post-procurement and the Kotter Model for change that help inspire and provide impetus to stay abreast of developments in the field and sharing insights within the agency.

-## Materials and Preparation
+## Materials and preparation

-### Required Materials:
+### Required materials:

 - [ ] Module 5 slide deck
 - [ ] TEDx Video: [Tiny Habits for Big Change](https://youtu.be/AdKUJxjn-R8)
 - [ ] Whiteboard and markers or digital collaboration tool
 - [ ] Notetaking materials (digital or physical)

-### Preparation Checklist:
+### Preparation checklist:

 - [ ] Set up breakout spaces
 - [ ] Test video

-## Module Agenda
+## Module agenda

 | # | Activity | Sprint \# | Duration in Minutes |
 | :-: | :---- | ----- | :---: |